jmoenig/Snap/DEVLOG.md

 * **Translation Updates:**
     * German

+### 2023-08-19
+* store: treat a bootstrapped custom block as if it were a built-in primitive

 ### 2023-08-18
 * byob: added GUI method for editing the "selector" attribute of global custom block definitions
 * byob, objects: bootstrap global custom blocks as primitives